Building A Boat House On A Maine Lake, How’s That Shoreland Zoning Work?

 It is taught through example by whoever owns and protects the shore land zone around a Maine lake.
 They teach who they pass the property to the respect for the natural habitat.
 To tread lightly.

-So boat houses on a Maine lake, can you put up one to get the watercraft under cover?
+So boat houses on a Maine lake, what about shore land zoning, can you put one up to get the watercraft under cover?

 If there was no boathouse on the shore land you are about to purchase.
 No you can not.
 If there is no grandfathered structure to preserve and improve.
 Forget the boathouse dream.
 The boat house on the Maine lake was a structure in place before the shore land zoning was set u.
 Prior to the rules and regulations drafted into shore land zoning law.